The Most Important Things to Remember for Building Quiet Authority

 How Your Quiet Brand Changes as You Get More Senior

 When I work with people, I see personal branding as how strongly your professional signal is sent.
 For a quiet person, the goal is to make your professional signal louder without creating more noise.
+According to The Myers-Briggs Company, 56.8% of the global population prefers introversion.
+Despite being the majority, introverts are underrepresented in senior roles because workplace visibility systems consistently favor extroverted communication styles.
 As you move up, what you need to show changes from "what you can do" to "what you can lead others to do."
 Here’s how the quiet brand looks at different career levels.
+For more on how this compounds over time, see how to measure the ROI of your personal branding efforts.

 The Reliable Doer